Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 The microservices approach is ***a way to architect software by breaking up an application into small, independent pieces*** that do one thing well.

 Typically applications are built as **monoliths** - with all functionality contained together in a single runnable program, or with a small number of large services making up an application.
+Microservices are vastly different in being **many small services**.
+They can be considered an evolution and the result of lessons learned from *SOA* (software-oriented architecture).

 Microservices promise many benefits that are of interest to application architects and development teams including fluid, **flexible delivery** of changes, **technology flexibility**, and **precise scalability**.
 They are of interest to business leaders as they **enable cloud readiness, cost optimization** and **rapid product deployment & delivery** in the right situations.